So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 - Though travel insurance is not mandatory, it is highly advisable for unforeseen events.

-Train routes to Bhutan from India
+How to Go Bhutan from India by Train

 Train Route to Jaigaon (India-Bhutan Border Town)